ethanhou99/nba-web/README.md

-# NBA Player data Visualization
+# NBA Player Data Visualization
 This project is a data visualization project.
 All the datas are from [stats.nba.com](https://stats.nba.com/).
 Users can check the player shotchart and switch the mode between `Hexibin` and `Scatter`, check the hit rate with different frequency.

 ## Key Words